 Normally you migrate a traditional client to a Salt minion without deleting the client.
 Salt automatically detects that you have a traditional client and does the necessary changes itself.
-But if you already deleted the traditional client and want to register it as a Salt minion again, see Installation-and-upgrade > Troubleshooting.
+But if you already deleted the traditional client and want to register it as a Salt minion again, see Administration > Troubleshooting.